-The Corporate Health and Safety Officer will monitor reported incidents to identify trends and concerns, and report to SMT on a regular basis.
+The Corporate Health and Safety Officer will monitor reported incidents and investigations to identify trends and concerns, and report at the quarterly H&S committee and annual H&S report to SMT.

 8 Emergency Arrangements

 8.1 Fire Safety

 The Chief Executive recognises his duties as overall Responsible Person for Colchester Borough Council under the Regulatory Reform (Fire Safety) Order 2005.